-This is a common question asked by van lifers, and the answer can vary depending on how you plan to use your vehicle and how much power you need.
+One of the most common questions asked by van lifers, and the answer can vary depending on how you plan to use your vehicle and how much power you need.

-The amount of solar that you need will be different for everybody, based on different requirements.
+The amount of solar on your campervan that you need will be different for everybody, based on different requirements.

 However, the amount of solar power you need can also depend on how much time you plan to spend off-grid and other factors such as the climate where you are located.
 If your vehicle will mainly be used for short trips and stays in areas with plenty of sunshine, then you would need less solar than if you plan to use your vehicle for extended stays in remote areas or areas with less sunshine.